chanzuckerberg/happy/README.md

 happy delete mystack
 ```

+### Integration Testing

+All release-please pull requests automatically trigger an Integration Test workflow, which has to complete successfully for Happy
+to be released.
+This workflow does not run automatically on feature pull requests.
+If you wish to run an integration test on a pull request, add a `happy:integration-test` label to it.

 ### Contributing

 This project adheres to the Contributor Covenant code of conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to opensource@chanzuckerberg.com.